 Recruiters can use employee data to enhance their talent sourcing strategies.
 Similarly to how investors discover new companies, recruiters can generate a list of potential candidates that would be the best fit.

-They can use filters such as job title, location, experience, and more employment data points to get a list of professionals that could fill an open position.
+They can use filters such as job title, location, experience, and more employment data fields to get a list of professionals that could fill an open position.

 HR tech and sales tech companies can use external data to build their own, unique, data-driven products.